oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2/README.md

     * specify a name (predict|access) and select the log group you want to use
     * under `Create agent configuration` select `Add configuration later`
     * then click `Create agent configuration`

+## Deploy with vLLM Container

+* build the vLLM container image, this step would take awhile

+    ```bash
+    make build.vllm
+    ```

+* before we can push the newly build container make sure that you've created the `vllm-odsc` repository in your tenancy.
+  * Go to your tenancy [Container Registry](https://cloud.oracle.com/compute/registry/containers)
+  * Click on the `Create repository` button
+  * Select `Private` under Access types
+  * Set `vllm-odsc` as a `Repository name`
+  * Click on `Create` button

+* you may need to `docker login` to the Oracle Cloud Container Registry (OCIR) first, if you haven't done so before been able to push the image.
+To login you have to use your [API Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm) that can be created under your `Oracle Cloud Account->Auth Token`.
+You need to login only once.

+    ```bash
+    docker login -u '<tenant-namespace>/<username>' <region>.ocir.io
+    ```

+    If `your tenancy` is **federated** with Oracle Identity Cloud Service, use the format `<tenancy-namespace>/oracleidentitycloudservice/<username>`

+* push the container image to the OCIR

+    ```bash
+    make push.vllm
+    ```

+* create logging for the model deployment
+  * go to the [OCI Logging Service](https://cloud.oracle.com/logging/log-groups) and select `Log Groups`
+  * either select one of the existing Log Groups or create a new one
+  * in the log group create ***two*** `Log`, one predict log and one access log, like:
+    * click on the `Create custom log`
+    * specify a name (predict|access) and select the log group you want to use
+    * under `Create agent configuration` select `Add configuration later`
+    * then click `Create agent configuration`

+## Deploy on OCI Data Science Model Deployment

+Once you build and pushed the TGI or the vLLM container you can now use the Bring Your Own Container Deployment in OCI Data Science to the deploy the Llama2 model.

 * to deploy the model now in the console, go to back your [OCI Data Science Project](https://cloud.oracle.com/data-science/project)
   * select the project you created earlier and than select `Model Deployment`